baskerville-hpc/FlowCron-HPC-side/README.md

 Finally, a directory **Logs** contains a daily log of everything that's happened, containing the job_id of the slurm job.
 A **Bin** directory stores the output from the cleanup script.
 You could use Globus to periodically move this to a local drive or build a Grafana solution based on this.

+# Possible reasons this might not work

++ Not having permissions to use cron
++ Not changing account qos and job-name in the cleanup and slurm scripts.
++ Not converting a script outside of scripts to bash line endings.
+We try to convert all .sh and slurm scripts in the scripts directory.